xd009642/xd009642.github.io/_posts/2025-08-18-Making-CLI-tools-with-Trustfall.markdown

 ## Writing Your vertex.rs

-In the Trustfall model a vertex is like a table in SQL, this will contain our parsed docker image data, we don't really any any other relations in application.
+In the Trustfall model a vertex is like a table in SQL, this will contain our parsed docker image data, we don't really have any other relations in application.
 It's also an enum and this is provided in the file for us to fill in as so:

 ```rust